opensearch-project/observability/schema/observability/README.md

   }
 }
 ```
-This indicates that the target index for this observability signal should be `sso_traces`-`mysql`-`prod` index that follows uses the traces schema mapping.
+This indicates that the target index for this observability signal should be `ss4o_traces`-`mysql`-`prod` index that follows uses the traces schema mapping.

 ## Observability Index templates